Note: if you make the stock with a bouillon cube, only add 1/4 of a cube or what would be meant for 125 ml, otherwise it will be too salty.

 Cut off the ends of the asparagus stems (2-3 cm).
 Heat some oil in a pan and add the asparagus.
 Cook for 3-4 minutes on medium heat, then remove from the pan and set aside.

-In the same pan, cook the chicken / tofu, or shrimp.
-When the protein is golden and cooked through, add in half of the sauce.
-Stir and fry for a few minutes on low heat.
+In the same pan, cook the chicken / tofu, or shrimp until the protein is golden and cooked through.

 Time: 20 min